If The Moon Turns Green

 The exhibition's title, If The Moon Turns Green, is from a Sonny Stitt record that was given to the artist by her father, another family heirloom.

 Erin Trefry lives and works in Los Angeles, California.
-Trefry creates paintings and assemblage with objects that are often personally charged.
-Recent arrangements combine ceramic fragments with clothing and accessories to resemble armor or masks.
+Trefry creates paintings, sculptures and assemblage with objects that are personally charged.
+Recent arrangements combine ceramic fragments with clothing and accessories from her family to resemble armor or masks.
 She received her BFA from Maryland Institute College of Art and has studied at Occidental College, Los Angeles, CA; ArtCenter College of Design, Pasadena, CA; AICAD/New York Studio Program, New York, NY; and Parsons Paris Study Abroad Program, Paris, France.
 Trefry’s work has appeared in group exhibitions across Los Angeles at No Gallery, TSA LA, 0-0 LA, Institute of Contemporary Art, Los Angeles, Monte Vista Projects, ODD ARK•LA, Eastside International, Big Pictures Los Angeles, there-there, and Los Angeles Contemporary Exhibitions (LACE).